 “You got another one of those?” she asked.

 Neddrick’s breath caught, but then he chuckled.
 “You’ll just have to guess.”

 There wasn’t time for guessing.
 Dean crashed out from his hiding place and tackled Neddrick from the side.
-The two rolled and Neddrick banged at Dean’s back with the pistol butt, but Dean had his arms almost pinned and Neddrick couldn’t hit very hard.
-Dean got one hand on Neddrick’s face, then he reared back and rabbit punched Neddrick in the side of the head.
+The two rolled and Neddrick banged at Dean’s back with the pistol butt, but Dean had his arms almost pinned and Neddrick couldn’t hit him hard.
+Dean got one hand on Neddrick’s face, then he reared back, and rabbit punched Neddrick in the side of the head.
 Neddrick was just stunned enough.
 Dean kneed him in the breadbasket, then rabbit punched him again to make sure he was knocked out.

 Robin and Elizabeth were already running toward London.
 They had gone almost a quarter mile when Dean finally caught up.
 Robin looked back toward the village.
 Small flecks of light – torches – bounced up and down in the distance.
 They seemed massed at the edge of the village and certainly weren’t fanning out.

 “Okay,” Robin gasped.
 “Let’s get off the road.”